LearnFL/proj-web-tindog/README.md

+### Description
+This is a simple signe page website.

+### Purpose
-This simple web page was a part a challenge, the main focus of which was Bootstrap and responsive design.
+This was a part a challenge, the main focus of which was Bootstrap and responsive design.

 Challenged by London App Brewery https://www.londonappbrewery.com/ Coded by Dennis Rotnov.